Route 606 (Afghanistan): History

-India helped build the road known as Route 606 in 2009 to bypass Pakistan during commercial trade at a cost of US$152 million.
+India helped build the road known as Route 606 in 2009 for Afghanistan to bypass Pakistan during commercial trade, at a cost of US$152 million.
 These improvements consisted of paving the road, but frequent fighting in the area due to the war in Afghanistan hindered construction.

 The highway was designed and constructed by the Border Roads Organisation (BRO) of India.
 The highway was opened to the public on 22 January 2009 by Afghan President Hamid Karzai.

 Over 300 BRO engineers and technicians were deployed on the project, accompanied by 70 Indo-Tibetan Border Police (ITBP) personnel for their security.

 Construction of the highway started in 2005, but progress was slow since it was a target of frequent insurgent attacks.
 135 people working on the road were killed in such attacks, including 129 Afghans and 6 Indians.
 Two BRO employees and 4 ITBP personnel were among those killed.